danskernesdigitalebibliotek/dpl-cms/documentation/architecture/adr-003-ddb-react-integration.md

-# Architecture Decision Record: DDB React integration
+# Architecture Decision Record: DPL React integration

 ## Context

-The DDB React components needs to be integrated and available for rendering in Drupal.
+The DPL React components needs to be integrated and available for rendering in Drupal.
 The components are depending on a library token and an access token being set in javascript.